 Where function oversight is not delegated to a committee, the oversight function is carried out directly by the PMC Board member who is the key function holder.
-The responsible individual reports and escalates any issues to the PMC Governance Committee or directly to the PMC Board as required.
+The responsible individual reports and escalates any issues to the Chief Risk Officer, the PMC Governance Committee or directly to the PMC Board as required.